Jbleezy/BO2-Reimagined/README.md

 * Decreased normal health regeneration delay from 2.4 seconds to 2 seconds
 * Decreased low health regeneration delay from 5 seconds to 4 seconds
 * Normal health regeneration rate is no longer instant
-* Changed health regeneration rate to 100 health per second (previously fully restored health in 0.5 seconds)
+* Changed health regeneration rate to 100 health per second (normally fully restored health in 0.5 seconds)
 * Fall damage no longer increases when max health is increased
 * Removed blur when getting damaged
 * Removed shellshock when getting damaged from grenades